ChibiOS/ChibiOS/readme.txt

   the name in order to make names more consistent.
       NOTE: ****** Make sure to use a chconf.h file taken from  ******
             ****** this version in your project.                ******
-- CHANGE: Extensive documentation improvements.
+- CHANGE: Extensive documentation improvements, fixed terminology in the events related documentation and articles.

 *** 2.1.1 ***
 - FIX: Fixed insufficient stack size for idle thread (bug 3033624)(backported